jrenaud90/TidalPy/Documentation/utilities_x/graphics_x.md

 # Graphics (`Utilities_x.graphics_x`)

-_Updated: 2026-09-15_
+_Updated: 2026-09-16_

-Two plotting helpers are used by the radial-solver solution's `plot_ys` and `plot_interior` methods call, and they can also be used directly on arrays.
+Two plotting helpers back the radial-solver solution's `plot_ys` and `plot_interior` methods and can also be used directly on arrays.
 Two more draw surface maps of the 3D tidal fields.

-A radial-function plot is an easy, visual instability check for a Love-number solve.
-Spikes, sustained oscillations, or curves that do not vary smoothly with radius mean the integration did not converge, and that shows up in a glance at the figure.
+A radial-function plot is a visual instability check for a Love-number solve: spikes, sustained oscillations, or curves that do not vary smoothly with radius mean the integration did not converge.

 | Function | Draws |
 |---|---|